wanx-troopers/wanx-troopers.github.io/wan-animates.md

 `NLF Predict` node now has `per_batch` setting which runs pose estimation in batches reducing overall resource requirements.

+Community has found out that when the character is partially present in the frame the best solution is "crop-uncrop" for the mask.
+What this means is that 1st a full

 ### SCAIL 2025.12.14

 > it's I2V model basically, but input channels are 20